Skip to searchSkip to main content

 • If altered, document and advise the owner/driver that the alteration can cause the inability for some ADAS systems to operate correctly and proper calibrations to be performed successfully.

-• Multiple calibrations might be necessary.
+• Multiple calibrations may be necessary.
+Follow to OEM Procedures

 • On glass replacement the adhesive specifications may require it to be adequately cured to prevent slippage and throw off calibration.

-Insurance Companies and OEMs may require pictures supporting calibrations.
+• Insurance companies and OEMS may require pictures supporting calibrations

 Road Test Steps